EuJin03/SDP-SPIS/readme.md

 ## Features to be implement

-1. Lecturer able to keep track on number of students that have received the assigned task. /
+1. ~~Lecturer able to keep track on number of students that have received the assigned task.~~
-2. Lecturer able to view grading history. /
+2. ~~Lecturer able to view grading history.~~
+3. Auto terminate student accounts to stop receiving new assignments

 ## Limitations